The module interface respects the standard defined in the DB API 2.0.

 DB API extension

-The parameters connection_factory and async are Psycopg extensions to the DB API 2.0.
+The non-connection-related keyword parameters are Psycopg extensions to the DB API 2.0.

 In compliance with the DB API 2.0, the module makes informations about errors available through the following exceptions: